10 Oct What is ERP and SAP Business One?

 When you search for “ERP” on the internet, it can be overwhelming and very confusing with all the large definitions you read.
 To get a better sense of how something can change your business for the better, it would be helpful if you understood what it is and how it works.
 Therefore, I’m going to try and explain ERP to you without blowing your mind.

 ERP, better known as Enterprise Resource Planning, is a business process management software.
 To keep it simple, ERP combines all the functions inside a business to enable it all to work as a unit.
 Just think of ERP as the glue that binds the different computer systems in an organisation.

 At the heart of ERP systems is a shared database which assists all business departments to do their job.
 A portal or a dashboard are the standard ERP features.
 These allow employees to quickly recognize the business’ performance by displaying a KPI.

 To give you a very brief history lesson on ERP, the first ERP system to be developed was SAP.
-SAP is a software firm established in 1972 by three software engineers based in Mannhaim, Germany.
+SAP is a software firm established in 1972 by five software engineers based in Mannhaim, Germany.
 Their goal was to link different parts of a business by sharing information gathered to help a company to operate better.

 So… what is SAP Business One?

 Simply, SAP Business One (also known as SAP B1) is a ERP designed for small and medium-sized businesses.
 It is used by over 60,000 customers worldwide including companies just like yours.
 This was created with the idea that SME’s need an ERP solution to help manage their business, but not the kind of ERP which giant complex companies use.